nubix-de/opnic/firmware/cpp/snake/README.md

 ## Snake Game Development

-For this, the decision was to use the pico SDK and the C++ language to meet the fact that C++ has better performance than Python, and we have a small flash memory, so C++ has a smaller footprint than python.
+For this, the decision was to use the
+[pico SDK](https://github.com/raspberrypi/pico-sdk) and the C++ language to meet the fact that C++ has better performance than Python as well as a smaller footprint, which is better for us due to the small flash memory.

-The game itself is developed using both cores of the RP2040 where core-0 runs the [physics calculation of the game](#game-physics) while core-1 is in charge of [drawing the game images](#world-class).
+The game itself is developed using both cores of the RP2040 where Core-0 runs the [physics calculation of the game](#game-physics) while Core-1 is in charge of [drawing the game images](#world-class).

 ### Snake

 The base element of the snake is the `particle` class that represents the physical properties of the snake, such as position and velocity.
-It is worth noting that in this implementation the snake moves, the world stands still.
-This is accomplished via the `Viewport` class.
+In this implementation, we developed a `Viewport` class to control how the world is seen with respect to the snake's movement.
+In other words, as the snake moves, the world stands still but the `Viewport` moves together.

 ### Loading Sprites

 The game contains some PNG images that are embedded into the firmware.
-And the images are decompressed at runtime using the PngImage library.
+The images are decompressed at runtime using the PngImage library.
 Because of that, we need to have some temporary buffers at runtime to render the images and be able to draw them on the screen.
 However, because we have a limited SRAM